google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 profound.
 With Trusted Types enforcement, the *only* code that could introduce a DOM XSS vulnerability is the code of the policies.
 No other code can produce a value that the sink functions accept.
-As such, only the policies need to be security reviewed.
+As such, only the policies need to be reviewed for security issues.
 In our example, it doesn't really matter where the `templateId` value comes from, as the policy makes sure it's correctly validated first - the output of this particular policy does not introduce XSS.